argonne-lcf/GettingStarted/Examples/Crux/affinity/README.md

 # Compilation w/ Cray compiler wrappers

-In this environment, the Cray compiler wrappers `cc, CC, ftn` point to the base CPU compilers for the Programming Environment loaded (e.g. gnu and cray).
+On Crux, the Cray compiler wrappers `cc, CC, ftn` point to the base CPU compilers for the Programming Environment loaded (e.g. gnu and cray).
 It is recommended to use the Cray compiler wrappers for compiling and linking applications.

 Users are able to build applications on the Crux login nodes, but may find it convenient to build and test applications on the Crux compute nodes in short interactive jobs.
 This also has the benefit of allowing one to quickly test submission scripts and explore `mpiexec` settings within a single job.
 ```